KvngBleach/Security-/markdown.md

 ## Bloatware

+</table> Bloatware refers to pre-installed software on a device (like a computer or smartphone) that the user often finds unnecessary or unwanted.
+It typically comes bundled by the manufacturer or carrier and consumes system resources, potentially slowing down performance and taking up storage space.

+* Pre-installed: Bloatware is not installed by the user but comes with the device right out of the box.

+* Unwanted or Unnecessary: Users often perceive these applications as superfluous, as they may already have preferred alternatives or never intend to use them.

+* Resource Intensive: Bloatware can run in the background, consuming RAM and CPU cycles, which can lead to slower performance and reduced battery life.

+* Storage Consumption: These pre-installed apps occupy valuable storage space on the device, which can be a significant issue, especially on devices with limited internal memory.

+* Difficult to Remove: In many cases, bloatware is not easily uninstallable through standard methods.
+Users might need to resort to more advanced techniques or even rooting/jailbreaking their devices to completely remove it.

+          In essence, bloatware is the digital equivalent of clutter on a new device – pre-loaded software that many users would prefer not to have and that can negatively impact the device's performance and available storage.
+While some pre-installed software might be useful to certain users, the term "bloatware" generally carries a negative connotation due to its often unwanted nature and potential impact on device efficiency.

 ## Keyloggers

 </table> A keylogger (also known as a keystroke logger) is a type of surveillance software or hardware device that records the keys pressed on a computer keyboard, typically in a covert manner so that the user is unaware their actions are being monitored.